Endless33/jumping-vpn-preview/docs/formal-spec-outline.md

-# Jumping VPN — Formal Behavioral Specification (Outline)
+# Jumping VPN — Formal Specification Outline (Preview)

 Status: Draft
-Version: 0.1-preview
+Intended audience: protocol engineers, reviewers, system architects
-Scope: Session continuity under transport volatility
+Scope: Session lifecycle and transport volatility behavior

-This document outlines a formal behavioral contract for Jumping VPN.
+This document outlines a formal-style specification for Jumping VPN’s session-centric control model.

-It is structured in RFC-style sections for clarity and review.
+It defines normative requirements using RFC-style terminology.

 ---

 # 1. Terminology

-The following terms are normative:
+The key words:

-- MUST
+MUST
-- MUST NOT
+MUST NOT
-- SHOULD
+SHOULD
-- SHOULD NOT
+SHOULD NOT
-- MAY
+MAY

-These are to be interpreted as described in RFC 2119.
+are to be interpreted as described in RFC 2119.

 ---

 # 2. System Model

+Jumping VPN defines a session-layer control model independent of transport.

 The system consists of:

-- A Client Agent
-- A Server Gateway
-- An optional Cluster Ownership Layer
-- A Policy Engine

-The system operates over one or more volatile transport paths.
+- Session identity (persistent within bounds)
+- Transport binding (replaceable)
+- Deterministic state machine
+- Policy-constrained recovery model

+The session is the identity anchor.

 ---

-# 3. Core Abstractions
+# 3. Session Object

-## 3.1 Session

-A Session is defined as:

-- A stable identity anchor (SessionID)
-- A cryptographic context
-- A policy context
-- A versioned state

-A Session MUST exist independently of any single transport.
+A session MUST include:

+- session_id (stable identifier)
+- state (enumerated)
+- state_version (monotonic counter)
+- active_transport (nullable)
+- policy (bounded configuration)
+- ttl parameters
+- replay protection context

+The session_id MUST NOT change across transport reattachment.

 ---

-## 3.2 Transport

-A Transport is:

-- A temporary binding
-- A delivery channel
-- A replaceable attachment

-Transport MAY change without mutating session identity.

----

-# 4. State Machine
+# 4. State Model

 The following states are defined: